pagekit/docs/guide-theme.md

 ),
 ```

 In our template, we now need to add the actual rendering of widgets in those positions.
 For each positions, we check if a widget is published and then render it.
-In general, there can always be more than one widget published in a single position.
-All widgets will be rendered.
+Note how we set the `blank` renderer we've created before.

 **Note** The `@raw` directive makes sure the rendered widget markup is not escaped.